Trevor Stines

-Trevor Stines (born July 15, 1996) is an American actor and model best known for his recurring role as Jason Blossom on The CW teen drama series Riverdale (2017–23).
+Trevor Stines (born July 15, 1996) is an American actor, best known for his role as Jason Blossom in Riverdale (2017–2023).

 Career

 Stines began his professional acting career at the age of 19, when he has appeared in the TV Show Blue Match Comedy, The Fosters, Wrong Hole and The Rookie: Feds.

 Stines made his feature film debut in 2016, when he played the role of Brett in the horror film The Amityville Terror, directed by Michael Angelo and written by Amanda Barton, based on Jay Anson's 1977 novel of the same name, which was released on August 2, 2016.

 Stines appeared in the first season of Riverdale, which he played the recurring role of Jason Blossom and also guest role as Teen Clifford Blossom.

-In 2019, Stines starred opposite fellow Sloane Avery in the thriller drama film Purity Falls, directed by Sam Irvin, which was released on May 31, 2019.
+In 2019, Stines starred opposite Sloane Avery in the thriller drama film Purity Falls, directed by Sam Irvin, which was released on May 31, 2019.
 On the same year, Stines also played the role of Rick Rhodes in the mystery thriller film Secrets at the Lake starring Anna Hutchison and Nicky Whelan, directed by Tim Cruz, which released on August 27, 2019.
 He played the role of Sean in the television film Most Likely to Murder.

 Stines plays Josh Richards in the drama film Evan Wood, directed by Niki Byrne, which was released on May 10, 2022.